census-instrumentation/opencensus-website/content/index.md

 Performance Management vendors, and open source contributors.

 OpenCensus was initiated by Google, and is based on instrumentation systems used inside of Google.
-OpenCensus is a complete rewrite of the Google system, and has no Google intellectual property.
+OpenCensus is a complete rewrite of the Google system.

 ## What languages and integrations does OpenCensus support?